RESEARCH TECHNIQUES IN ASTRONOMY - 2025/6

 The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic principles of statistics and data analysis, visualisation of big data, machine learning and data science methods, as detailed in the learning outcomes.

-The summative assessment for this module consists of three pieces of coursework.
+The summative assessment for this module consists of two pieces of coursework.

 Formative assessment and feedback